loki-4445/rock-paper-scrissor/README.md

 This file contains the JavaScript code that handles the game logic and interactions, such as determining the winner, updating the score, and resetting the game.

+## Live Demo

+You can try the game live on [Netlify](https://lokesh-rock-paper-scrissor.netlify.app/).

 ## Running the Game

 1. Clone or download the repository.